AndrewPolyak/Ultimate-Pong/README.md

 - The player controls their paddle with their mouse positioning
 - The opponent's paddle is controlled by an algorithm that attempts to center the paddle with the ball's position, but at a set, balanced speed
 - If either paddle hits the ball with the top or bottom edges of their paddles, then the ball becomes more vertically skewed, which makes it possible to beat the AI opponent
+- The paddles are coded to always remain within the playing field (and so is the ball: it bounces off of the paddles and the walls)
 - If you win, your account's score count is increased by one
 - The balancing is good: the difficulty feels fair but also satisfyingly challenging
 - Ball spawning, direction, and trajectory is randomized somewhat to keep the game interesting (the ball always spawns in the same X-coord; the Y-coord changes)